 However, you should remember that the block editor is improving with every release and newer features are being added continuously with the ultimate objective of enabling full-site editing in WordPress using the block editor.

-On the other hand, block-based WordPress themes are just taking off.
+On the other hand, WordPress block themes for full site editing are just taking off.
 They are still not wildly popular since the block editor is not a very user-friendly editor when compared to established page builders like Elementor, Divi, Beaver, etc.

 What are WordPress block themes?